a5c-ai/a5c/docs/cli/reference.md

 - `.composed` may be absent or `null` when no rules match.
 Guard with `(.composed // [])` as above.
 - The `reason` field may be omitted depending on rule configuration.
 See specs §6.1 for composed events structure: `docs/specs/README.md#61-rule-engine-and-composed-events`.
 - Token precedence: runtime prefers `A5C_AGENT_GITHUB_TOKEN` over `GITHUB_TOKEN` when both are set (see `src/config.ts`).
 - Programmatic API nuance: when using the SDK directly and `--use-github` semantics are requested without a token, some code paths may return a partial `enriched.github` with `reason: 'token:missing'` for testing with an injected Octokit.
-The CLI path exits with code `3` instead of emitting JSON.
+The CLI path exits with code `3` and does not emit JSON.
 - Redaction: CLI redacts sensitive keys and common secret patterns in output by default (see `src/utils/redact.ts`).

 ````